 Using acrylic cement to create the part what would diffuse the light.

 After sanding each part, they were stained to a darker color.

 Idea Iteration/Design Duration

-The point of the Waterfall project was to focus more on the beginning stages of the design process by diving deeper into inspiration images and coming up with a broader variety of ideas through sketches.
+The point of the Waterfall project was to focus more on mimicking a style by diving deeper into inspiration images and coming up with a broader variety of ideas through sketches.
 I also wanted an easy design for my first exploration in using wood as a material.